 To look at this issue with a bit more nuance, we should look at tattoos and their history.
 We must also focus our lens on the intersectionality of body art and the workplace and its effect on age and gender.
 Also, what’s the effect of gender and age on tattoos?

 There isn’t a federal law that discriminates against having a tattoo in the workplace.
 Even so, some employers state in their company policies that employees have to cover up tattoos — a viewpoint that’s deemed unfair by many, and rightly so.

 What Are the Issues With People and Tattoos?

 There are many negative connotations surrounding tattoos, even if these outlooks shouldn’t exist.
-Visible ink on face and hands isn’t socially ‘acceptable,’ and there’s a perception of criminality or lacking in trust.
+Visible ink on the face and hands isn’t socially ‘acceptable,’ and there’s a perception of criminality or lacking of trust.
 In addition to this, women are also perceived as less attractive.